themesberg/flowbite-svelte/src/routes/components/darkmode.md

 <PageHeadSection {dir} {breadcrumb_title} {title} {description} {libFiles}/>

-<p>In Flowbite-Svelte, the `class` strategy is used to support toggling dark mode manually, so you should explictly configure it in Talwind CSS:</p>
+<p>In Flowbite-Svelte, the `class` strategy is used to support toggling dark mode manually, so you should explicitly configure it in Talwind CSS:</p>

 ```js
 // tailwind.config.cjs